Purpose

 If the

 SELECTstatement specified in theCREATE VIEWstatement.
-Each time the view is used, it is derived.If the
+Each time the view is used, it is derived.If two or more tables or views are referenced in the

-INSERT,UPDATE, orDELETEoperation can modify only one base table at a time.
+INSERT,UPDATE, orDELETEoperation can only modify one base table at a time.

 Privilege requirements